a-synchronous/rubico/README.md

   }
 }

-// transform numbers of todoIDsRange to Stdout by fetchTodo const transformTodosToStdoutRange = transform(map(fetchTodo), Stdout)(todoIDsRange)
+// transform todoIDs to todos by fetchTodo, then concatenate to Stdout const transformTodosToStdoutRange = transform(map(fetchTodo), Stdout)(todoIDsRange)

 transformTodosToStdoutRange(1, 100)